FitnessKeeper/docker-smartling-connector/README.md

 JAVA_XMS - Initial java heap size. (default=1024M)
 JAVA_XMX - Maximum java heap size. (default=3584M)

+If you plan to use web hooks to get notifications from either github or smartling (for repo changes or translation changes), you must expose port 5555 on the container (with -p) and configure the webhooks in the repo connector configuration.
+See the smartling configuration docs above for details regarding configuring webhooks (in the advanced section).

 To properly shutdown the connector you should run the stop-connector.sh script located in the image.
 You can do this with the following command on a running connector container: